Bill Worf by Mike Hudak

 Return to Video Directory

 Bill Worf grew up on a ranch near Rosebud, MT, then served in the US Marines during World War II before matriculating at the University of Montana.
-Upon graduating with a BS degree in forestry/range in 1950, he began a 31-year career with the US Forest Service, assuming positions of district ranger on the Ashley NF (Utah), staff officer at the regional office in Ogden, staff officer on the Fishlake NF (Utah), and supervisor of the Bridger NF (Wyoming).
-In 1965 Mr. Worf was assigned to the agency’s Washington, DC, Office where he headed the development of policy for implementing the 1964 Wilderness Act.
+Upon earning his BS degree in forestry/range in 1950, Mr. Worf began a 31-year career with the US Forest Service, assuming positions of district ranger on the Ashley NF (Utah), staff officer at the regional office in Ogden, staff officer on the Fishlake NF (Utah), and supervisor of the Bridger NF (Wyoming).
+In 1965, Mr. Worf was assigned to head the agency’s development of policy for implementing the 1964 Wilderness Act.
 Subsequently, he served as director for wilderness, recreation, and lands at the regional office in Missoula, MT.

 Mr. Worf received the Keith Corrigall Wilderness Stewardship Award in 2003 from the International Journal of Wilderness in recognition of a lifetime of achievement in wilderness protection and stewardship.